Who is the Top Investor In SLM Corporation (SLM)?

 SLM Corporation (SLM): Who are the competitors?

-The company’s main competitors (and peers) include World Acceptance Corporation (WRLD) that is trading 43.78% up over the past 12 months.
-Navient Corporation (NAVI) is -15.43% down on the 1-year trading charts.
+The company’s main competitors (and peers) include World Acceptance Corporation (WRLD) that is trading 60.77% up over the past 12 months.
+Navient Corporation (NAVI) is 0.40% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 50.92% from the last report on Dec 30, 2020 to stand at a total of 9.35 million short shares sold with a short interest ratio of 3.49.